 Enhanced Health, Essential Drug and Annual Travel

 At 66, Sylvie is recently retired.
 She’s looking forward to travelling but still wants a plan that safeguards her health and any future issues she might have to face.
 She chooses Enhanced Health and combines this with Essential Drug coverage, which will help her cover costs for her current and future medication.

 Sylvie also has a bucket list that includes visiting 15 countries.
 She knows the cost of getting ill in a foreign country can be astronomical.
 To protect herself and follow her dreams, she also gets an annual travel plan that will cover her year-round on her adventures.

 Natalie has been diagnosed with Type 2 diabetes and chronic back pain—long-term conditions that unfortunately come with several prescriptions and requirements for medical supplies and the services of health care specialists like massage therapists.
-She's worried that her pre-existing conditions will prevent her from qualifying for a plan like Elements, where she would have to answer medical questions.
-She chooses our Guaranteed Issue plan.
+She's worried that her pre-existing conditions will prevent her from qualifying for a plan like Complete Health, where she would have to answer medical questions.
+She chooses our Guaranteed Acceptance plan.
 Although there are annual maximums for her medications and treatments, coverage under her plan includes expenses for her pre-existing conditions.

 Individual Dental and Annual Travel

 Ben has group health coverage under his employer's plan—but, he's missing dental coverage, and those costs can add up.
 He chooses the standalone Individual Dental Plan to supplement his group plan with coverage for preventive, restorative and surgical services, and more.
 He also loves to travel—and after a close call on a scooter down south last year, he wants to make sure he's got appropriate coverage.
 He opts for an annual travel plan—one purchase for worry-free year-round coverage.